kristianlee/lorem-static/README.md

 Further investigation would be required to try and configure automatic S3 replication to a bucket in an alternative region.
 Illustrated [here](https://aws.amazon.com/blogs/apn/using-amazon-cloudfront-with-multi-region-amazon-s3-origins/), there's an approach involving a Lambda to intelligently route traffic to the origin chosen by Route53 which could be investigated too.

+## Using the Local Development Environment
+Docker has been set up in order to help in the local development of the HTML for the static site.
+To use:
+- Run: `docker-compose -d up`
+- Head to [http://localhost:8000] and the contents of the 'src' folder should be being served.

+Changes made and saved to files in that folder should be accessible in the container upon refresh of the page!

 ## Deploying the Static Site Automatically (via Infrastructure as Code)